danalite/autool/README.md

 Contributions are welcome!
 To contribute, please fork this repository, create a branch for your changes, and submit a pull request.
 Before submitting a pull request, please make sure that your changes are fully tested and that they adhere to the contributing guidelines.

 ## License
 AuTool is released under GPL v3.0 license.
 This license allows people to use, copy, distribute, and modify software, but only if they agree to distribute any modifications they make under the same license and not use the software for commercial purposes.
-All the rights are reserved by DanaLites LTD (Singapore).

 See [LICENSE](LICENSE) for more details.

+All the rights are reserved by DanaLites PTE LTD (Singapore).